sss-lehigh/SystemsTutorials/concurrent_ds/README.md

     }
     ```

     Replace the constructor with logic which accomplishes the following: (1) create a node with key `SENTINEL_BEG`, (2) set the root equal to this new node, and (3) call addSentinels(), passing in the new node to create its sentinels.
-After completing this, the abstract state of the structure looks like the following, where "s_beg" is the beginning sentinel:
+After completing this, the abstract state of the structure looks like the following:
     ![Alt text](base_bst.png)

-    Note that throughout the tutorial, the beginning sentinel is referred to as the "root" of the tree, and `root->right` is referred to as the "true root" of the tree.
+    ***Note:*** throughout the tutorial, the beginning sentinel is referred to as the "root" of the tree, and `root->right` is referred to as the "true root" of the tree.

 4. Let's now modify the `contains()` method.
-From a high level view, we will need to add the following: a modification for checking if the tree is empty, track the parent of `curr`, add locks such that we lock in a hand-over-hand fashion and have two locks locked at once.
+From a high level view, we will need to add the following: a modification for checking if the tree is empty, track the parent of `curr`, add locks such that we lock in a hand-over-hand fashion, with at most two locks locked at once.
+Since we are only ever reading in contains, we will use the lock_shared() method to lock each node as we traverse.

-    a) First, let's modify the first if statement to check if the root's right child is a sentinel node, in which case we can immediately return false.
+    __a)__ First, let's modify the first if statement to check if the root's right child is a sentinel node, in which case we can immediately return false:
+    ```c++
+    if (root->right->key == SENTINEL)
+        return false;
+    ```

-    b) Next, let's add in tracking the parent of curr as we traverse.
+    __b)__ Next, let's add in tracking the parent of curr as we traverse.

     First, modify line 17 such that the node pointing to the root is called "parent" instead of "curr".
-Next, make a new line after line 17 and add: `curr = parent->right`, such that curr now points to the true root.
+Next, make a new line after line 17 and add: `nodeptr curr = parent->right`. "curr" now points to the true root.

-    Next, for each of the two if statements in the while loop, before modifying curr to point to its left or right child, set parent equal to curr.
+    Next, for each of the first two if statements in the while loop, before modifying curr to point to its left or right child, set parent equal to curr.
 For example, replace the if statement beginning at line 20 with the following:
-    ```
+    ```c++
     if (curr->key > key) {
         parent = curr;
         curr = curr->left;
     }
     ```

-    c) Change the argument in the while loop to check if curr's key is equal to `SENTINEL`.
+    __c)__ Change the argument in the while loop to check if curr's key is not equal to `SENTINEL`.

-    d) Finally, we need to add in locking.
-Immediately after setting `nodeptr parent = root;` before the while loop, create a new line and lock this node.
+    __d)__ Finally, we need to add in locking.
+Immediately after setting `nodeptr parent = root;` before the while loop, create a new line and lock this node, in shared mode.
 Put together, it should look like this:
-    ```
+    ```c++
     nodeptr parent = root;
-    parent->mtx.lock();
+    parent->mtx.lock_shared();
     ```
-    Do the same thing for when we first set curr: add a new line and lock the node.
+    Do the same thing on the next line when we first set curr: add a new line and lock the node in shared mode;

     ***Note:*** it is critical that we lock the parent BEFORE setting `curr = parent->right` because another concurrent process may lock the root first and modify the right pointer.

     Once it is determined that an operation needs to continue traversing the tree (i.e., we reach one of the first two if statements in the while loop), we can release the lock on prev.
 In a hand-over-hand fashion, we then want to lock the node which curr will next traverse to.
 To acomplish this, we can replace the if statement beginning on line 20 with the following:
-    ```
+    ```c++
     if (curr->key > key) {
-        parent->mtx.unlock();
+        parent->mtx.unlock_shared();
         parent = curr;
         curr = curr->left;
-        curr->mtx.lock();
+        curr->mtx.lock_shared();
     }
     ```
     Apply the same logic to the next if statement.

     Lastly, we need to make sure to unlock the nodes before returning.
-Before returning (true in the while loop, or false outside of it), add lines which unlock the parent and then curr before returning.
+Before returning (true in the while loop, or false outside of it), add lines which unlock the parent and then curr before returning:
+    ```c++
+    parent->mtx.unlock_shared();
+    curr->mtx.unlock_shared();
+    ```

 You have now created a HoH locking-based concurrent implementation of a binary search tree contains operation.
 Both the insert() and remove() methods require traversal of the data structure, and you will be asked to implement the changes we just made to contains() similarly in insert() and remove().

 5. Now we will modify the insert() method.

     __a)__ First, remove checking for the existence of the root (lines 32-35).
 The subsequent lines set parent and curr.
-Modify these lines to match how we initially set and locked the same two variables in the contains() method.
+Modify these lines to match how we initially set and locked the same two variables in the contains() method, also in shared access mode.

-    __b)__ Modify the while loop to check for curr's key being equal to `SENTINEL` (the same as in contains()).
+    __b)__ Modify the while loop to check for curr's key being not equal to `SENTINEL` (the same as in contains()).

     __c)__ Modify the contents of the while loop.
-Specifically, apply the same locking logic used in contains for each if statement (including the "else" statement... what do we need to unlock before returning?).
+Specifically, apply the same locking logic used in contains for each if statement (including the "else" statement... and what do we need to unlock before returning?).
+All locking should be done in shared access mode.

-    __d)__ Recall that if we exit the while loop, it means that the key was not found in the tree, so we can go ahead and insert it.
+    __d)__ Recall that if we exit the while loop, it means that the key was not found in the tree, and we can insert it.
 Additionally, curr points to the sentinel node where we should add the key.
+First, unlock parent and curr from the shared access mode, and re-lock them in exclusive mode since we will now modify them:
+    ```c++
+    parent->mtx.unlock_shared();
+    curr->mtx.unlock_shared();
+    parent->mtx.lock();
+    curr->mtx.lock();
+    ```

     We no longer need to create a new node, so you can remove line 56.
 You can additionally remove lines 57-61.